rancher/rancher-docs/docs/reference-guides/rancher-security/hardening-guides/rke1-hardening-guide.md

 title: RKE Hardening Guide
 ---

-This document provides prescriptive guidance for hardening a production installation of a RKE cluster to be used with Rancher.
-It outlines the configurations and controls required to address Kubernetes benchmark controls from the Center for Information Security (CIS).
+This document provides prescriptive guidance for how to harden an RKE cluster intended for production, before provisioning it with Rancher.
+It outlines the configurations and controls required for Center for Information Security (CIS) Kubernetes benchmark controls.

 :::note
-This hardening guide describes how to secure the nodes in your cluster, and it is recommended to follow this guide before installing Kubernetes.
+This hardening guide describes how to secure the nodes in your cluster.
+We recommended that you follow this guide before you install Kubernetes.
 :::

-This hardening guide is intended to be used for RKE clusters and associated with specific versions of the CIS Kubernetes Benchmark, Kubernetes, and Rancher:
+This hardening guide is intended to be used for RKE clusters and associated with the following versions of the CIS Kubernetes Benchmark, Kubernetes, and Rancher:

 | Rancher Version | CIS Benchmark Version | Kubernetes Version           |
 |-----------------|-----------------------|------------------------------|
 | Rancher v2.7    | Benchmark v1.23       | Kubernetes v1.23 up to v1.25 |

-For more details about evaluating a hardened cluster against the official CIS benchmark, refer to the RKE self-assessment Guides for specific CIS benchmark versions.
+For more details on how to evaluate a hardened RKE cluster against the official CIS benchmark, refer to the RKE self-assessment guides for specific CIS benchmark versions.

 ## Host-level requirements